-• Every index in A must be matched with one or more indices in B
+(i) Every index in A must be matched with one or more indices in B.

-• a_1 must map to b_1 , though it may also map to larger indices in B
+(ii) a_1 must map to b_1 , though it may also map to larger indices in B.

-• a_M must map to b_N , though it may also map to smaller indices in B
+(iii) a_M must map to b_N , though it may also map to smaller indices in B.

-• Mapping must be monotonically increasing.
-I.e. if a_i maps to b_j , then a{i+1} must map to either b_j and/or b{j+1} (and possibly also higher B indices).
+(iv) Mapping must be monotonically increasing; that is, if a_i maps to b_j , then a{i+1} must map to either b_j and/or b{j+1} (and possibly also higher B indices).

-A cost function, based on the difference between the mapped indices, is then minimised to give the optimal match.
+A cost function, based on the difference between the mapped indices, is then minimized to give the optimal match.
 Additional constraints can also be used.
-It is common to impose a locality constraint, such that mappings between a_i and b_j must meet the criterion |i-j| < w, where w is the maximum window length over which mapping is permitted.
+It is common to impose a locality constraint, such that mappings between a_i and b_j must meet the criterion |i - j| < w, where w is the maximum window length over which mapping is permitted.

-An example of DTW applied to two V time series is shown in Figure 4.
-Panels a and b show V at Earth produced by the linearly evolving solar-wind model for two consecutive Carrington rotations, N and N + 1, respectively.
-Figure 4c shows the cumulative Euclidean distance between the V values when different sections of the time series are aligned.
-This alignment is not a fixed time offset, but a variable "warping" of the time series.
+An example of DTW applied to two V time series is shown in Fig. 4.
+Panels (a) and (b) show V at Earth produced by the linearly evolving solar-wind model for two consecutive CRs, N and N + 1, respectively.
+Fig. 4(c) shows the cumulative Euclidean distance between the V values when different sections of the time series are aligned.
+This alignment is not a fixed time offset, but a variable 'warping' of the time series.
 If there was no time evolution, the optimum path (shown in black) would lie along the y = x line (shown in white).
-During long intervals of slow wind, such as days 20 to 25, there are no features for the algorithm to match and a low cumulative distance can be achieved for a large range of different warpings.
-At the slow/fast wind interface, however, such as around days 2 and 14, there is a very clear optimum warping, in both cases the structure in CR N is encountered earlier in CR N + 1.
-Thus the sharp gradients in V act as 'anchor points' for the DTW scheme.
-As discussed further in Section 4, at times when there is little structure in V, it may be necessary to use additional solar wind parameters to provide the required anchor points and produce accurate warp paths between the two time series.
+During long intervals of slow wind, such as days 20-25, there are no features for the algorithm to match and a low cumulative distance can be achieved for a large range of different